Autoimmune Disease Hero Image

 • Multiple Sclerosis: Nerve damage.

-• Inflammatory Bowel Disease (IBD): Involves digestive organs such as the duodenum, small intestine, and large intestine.
+• Inflammatory Bowel Disease: Involves digestive organs such as the duodenum, small intestine, large intestine, etc.

 • Myasthenia Gravis: Muscle weakness due to nerve-muscle abnormalities.